julai215/itf_manual_testing_final_project_example_and_portofolio/Files/Final Project/README.md

 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.
 SUT: https://opensource-demo.orangehrmlive.com/

+The final project will be split into 2 sections: Testing section and SQL section.

 Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.

 ## Functional specifications